apache/mesos/docs/home.md

 ## Extending Mesos

-* [Mesos Modules](modules.md) for specifying Mesos modules for master, slave and tests.
+* [Mesos Modules](modules.md) for specifying Mesos modules for master, agent and tests.
 * [Allocation Modules](allocation-module.md) for how to write custom resource allocators.

 ## Contributing to Mesos